DJanae/the_rigged_slot_machine/README.md

 # The Rigged Slot Machine

-A simple slot machine game with a twist — it's *rigged*!
+A simple slot machine game with a twist that may be a little *rigged*
 Built with Python as a fun coding experiment.

 ## Features